 The biggest thing is that we’re completely off oil and using the resources in our community—trees—and helping our community find jobs….It’s been a blessing all the way around.

-Learn about Modern Wood Heating
+Learn about Automated Wood Heating

 Wood pellet boilers offer the convenience of fossil fuel heating systems while reducing net carbon dioxide emissions over time as compared to burning oil or propane.
-Modern wood heat supports local businesses, and substantially reduces heating bills.
-It is good for the environment, for the local economy, and your bank account!

 Video 1: Biomass Energy Resource Center

 The Center has provided financial incentives to more than 100 homeowners over the past five years, creating clusters of installations in what we call "Model Neighborhood Projects."
 Those projects are complete, but each Northern Forest state offers financial incentives for wood pellet boilers.

 The Center has provided financial support since 2011 for 40 commercial-scale wood pellet boilers to warm schools, senior housing, office buildings, town garages, and more.
 We can occasionally offer technical assistance such as grant-writing to help building owners shift to Automated Wood Heat.
 State incentives may be available.

 Center staff often respond to general questions about Automated Wood Heating and how to advance residential or community-scale projects.
 We also work with a broad network of experts who can offer additional assistance as needed.